eross156/average-size-hecke-eigenvalues/README.md

 - `paper.pdf` is the paper.
 - `compute_Avle1.sage` is the code to compute the finitely many pairs `(N,k)` such that `Av_m(N,k) <= 1`
 - `output.txt` is the output of `compute_Avle1.sage`
-- `compute_conj.sage` is code to compute the sizes of Fourier coefficients of newforms.
+- `check_conj.sage` is code to compute the sizes of Fourier coefficients of newforms.
 This is to verify that the conjecture stated in the paper looks reasonable.